 Not only have Kawhi Leonard, Paul George and Anthony Davis relocated to Los Angeles, but the Rockets have also reassembled their Big Two by acquiring Russell Westbrook.

-While the Lakers and Clippers are the betting favorites prior to the season starting, there are a lot of teams offering strong odds for an NBA Finals bet or two.
-Here are some futures bets around potential finalists:
+While the Lakers and Clippers were the betting favorites prior to the season starting, there are a lot of teams offering strong odds for an NBA Finals bet or two.

 When it comes to individual player future props, fans of the Sixers, Nets and even the Knicks have players who figure prominently in several of these prop futures categories as highlighted below:

-The Most Valuable Player, featuring the Sixers’ Joel Embiid and Nets’ Kyrie Irving.
+The Most Valuable Player, featuring the Sixers’ Joel Embiid.

 There are also dozens of future bets on players for individual leaders in scoring, rebounds, assists, blocks and 3-point field goal percentage.